Last updated on 20 May 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 Transparency, openness, and customer service are key here.

-Here's Zoom's contact information clause:
+Here's an example of a contact information clause:

 Make sure that any notification you send out includes information on how users can access your Privacy Policy to view the updates/changes, as well as how they can change their personal data or unsubscribe from your services.